 I am an NSF postdoctoral fellow in the EECS department at Berkeley, working in the AMPLab with Mike Jordan.
 Previously, I was student at the Courant Institute (NYU) working with Mehryar Mohri.
-My interests include problems in large-scale machine learning, matrix factorization and computational genomics.
+My interests include problems related to scalable and user-friendly machine learning, matrix factorization and computational genomics.

 A. Kleiner, A. Talwalkar, P. Sarkar, M.I.
 Jordan